fastai/fastpages/_posts/2020-09-12-codespaces.md

 This section uses the repo [fastai/fastcore](https://github.com/fastai/fastcore) as an example.

 To customize a Codespaces environment for visitors to your repo, [you can specify a `.devcontainer.json`](https://code.visualstudio.com/docs/remote/devcontainerjson-reference) file.
-For the repo in this example,  [`.devcontainer.json`](https://github.com/fastai/fastcore/blob/master/.devcontainer.json) looks like this:
+In this example,  [`.devcontainer.json`](https://github.com/fastai/fastcore/blob/master/.devcontainer.json) looks like this:

 ```json
 {